SeedlingsBabylab/idslabel/README.md

 In the classification output, if clips are associated together as part of a multi-line tier, the value in the "multi-tier" column will be the timestamp of the parent line that they're associated to.
 In the example provided above, the line with the timestamp of 2662230_2662370 will be the parent to the following 2 lines.

-## status

-### implemented

-- parsing cha file and extracting Conversation blocks
-- chopping up associated audio file
- - each conversation block is chopped as a unit (upon loading)
- - each tier (except comments and *SIL) within a block is chopped into a new audio clip given its timestamp in the cha file
-- randomize the blocks and allow the user to load a random one for classification
-- list the clips within the currently loaded block, and allow the user to play the audio for a given clip.
-- allow the user to select a classification for the currently playing clip
- - cds
- - ads
- - child noises
- - register switch
- - multiple addressee
- - junk
-- export classifications to csv
-- check github if current IDSLabel is the latest version

-### not implemented yet

-- connect to server and checkout cha/audio file for labeling
-- lots of UI things (make it more convenient)